codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 <br />

-Codefresh tries to identify the Git provider from the repository URL.
+Codefresh tries to identify the Git provider from the repository URL you provide.
-* CLI wizard: If not GitHub, you are prompted to select the Git provider from the list
+* CLI wizard: If not GitHub, you are prompted to select the Git provider from the list.
 * Silent install: Pass the flags required per provider, as described in the sections below.

 <br />